What is the Burning Mouth Syndrome?

-Burning mouth syndrome (BMS) is an extremely rare and very unpleasant pain disorder mostly occurring in women aged over 50 years, and is characterised by a burning pain in the oral cavity, even though no abnormalities are found in the mouth.
+Burning mouth syndrome (BMS) is a rare and very unpleasant disorder that mostly occurs among women over 50 years of age and is characterized by a burning pain in the oral cavity, even though no abnormalities are found in the mouth.

 Signs and symptoms

-Patients complain of a continuous burning pain in their mouth and tongue, the front part of their palate and, to a lesser extent, the insides of their cheeks.
+Patients complain of continuous burning pain in their mouth and tongue, the front part of their palate and to a lesser extent the inside of their cheeks.
 Patients with the syndrome often also complain of a dry mouth and changed sense of taste.
-The prognosis is unknown, but the complaints may last for years, although they may also decrease spontaneously.
+The prognosis is unknown, but the complaints may last for years, though they may also decrease spontaneously.